Make Patent Litigation More Balanced and Efficient

 Legitimate patent owners, defendants, inventors and the public would all ultimately benefit from a more balanced litigation system, as this would lead to more efficient and focused resolution of patent disputes.
 Developments in recent years that have strengthened venue limitations, increased the availability of fee shifting, and required more specificity in pleadings represent a step in the right direction, as was the enactment of the America Invents Act (AIA).
 But these efforts have fallen short of balancing the burdens of patent litigation, as demonstrated by the continued success of patent trolls in profiting from nuisance settlements.

 To achieve a more balanced litigation system it is necessary to make additional changes:

-Venue rules must ensure that patent disputes have a substantial connection to the district in which they are adjudicated.
+Venue rules should ensure that patent disputes have some legitimate connection to the jurisdiction in which they are adjudicated.
 The Supreme Court’s decision in TC Heartland v.
-Kraft Foods provided a welcome statement that the previously ignored patent venue statute does indeed apply to patent cases, but the interpretation of that statute raises several new questions.
-In order to prevent the rampant forum shopping that has weakened the patent system in the past, courts should interpret the statute to require a substantial connection between the defendants “regular and established place of business” and the alleged infringement.
+Kraft Foods provided a welcome affirmation that patent litigation was indeed subject to statutory venue rules.
+However, remaining ambiguities in the venue statute still require clarification and the venue rules themselves must be actively enforced by appellate courts to be effective.
+In particular, to prevent ongoing attempts to engage in venue shopping, the courts must interpret the venue statute to require a substantial connection between the defendants’ “regular and established place of business” and the alleged infringement.